General Rules- 2019 Harvest Festival

 - In all cases, the show management reserves the right to reject, or accept conditionally, an application for entry and does not guarantee space in the exhibition buildings.

-- The online entry deadline for the 2018 show will be October 1.
+- The online entry deadline for the 2019 show will be October 1.
 Late entries will be accepted until October 15th with doubled entry fees.
 All entries must be entered online at http://harv.fairwire.com/ and due October 1st including Home Economics.
-All group entry forms with signatures, check for group’s entry fees, and printed copy of cart total due from the group’s online entries must be postmarked by October 1, 2018 and mailed to the Harvest Festival Livestock Show, 904 N. Sixth St., Longview, TX 75601 or hand delivered to the same address (Bodacious Bar-B-Q) before 5 pm October 1, 2018.
+All group entry forms with signatures, check for group’s entry fees, and printed copy of cart total due from the group’s online entries must be postmarked by October 1, 2019 and mailed to the Harvest Festival Livestock Show, 904 N. Sixth St., Longview, TX 75601 or hand delivered to the same address (Bodacious Bar-B-Q) before 5 pm October 1, 2019.
 All entries must be done as a group by the County 4-H Agent or FFA Advisor ONLY…not individual entries.
 All entry fees should be paid using one check for the group/chapter’s cart total.
 The exception will be the Heifer and Prospect Steer Show in which entries will be accepted up until the day of the show.
+All online entries received by the Harvest Festival will be available for viewing on the website by Monday, October 7, 2019.
+Teachers, parents, or exhibitors may check the website to insure individual’s entries have been received.

 - Any questions or conflicts concerning entries will be heard by: 1) Board President; 2) Show Superintendent; 3) Asst.
 Show Superintendent; 4) Division Superintendent; 5) Asst.
 Division Superintendent.